camunda/camunda-docs-manual/content/reference/rest/history/activity-instance/get-activity-instance-query-count.md

   </tr>
   <tr>
     <td>tenantIdIn</td>
     <td>Filter by a list of tenant ids.
-An activity instance must have one of the given tenant ids.
-Must be a JSON array of Strings.</td>
+An activity instance must have one of the given tenant ids.</td>
   </tr>
 </table>